-The average length of an apprenticeship is 42 months although this time could vary depending on age, previous qualifications and the ability to cover the range of work.
-To see the Electrical Installation Apprenticeship Framework Structure click here.
+The average length of an apprenticeship is between 38-42 months although this time could vary depending on age, previous qualifications and the ability to cover the range of work.

 Where does the training take place?

-DCET Training have centres in Exeter and Redruth.
+DCET Training have centres in Bristol, Exeter, Plymouth and Redruth.
 We operate a day release system (one day per week during term times), the rest of the time is spent in the workplace.
 All of our lecturers and assessors have themselves worked in the electrical industry so we have a good understanding of life on the tools.

-Complete the application form either in the apprentice brochure or by downloading from www.dcet.co.uk .
 We will then process your application and contact you with a date for you to attend one of our Training Centres to complete our initial assessment.
 Providing you are successful we will then give your details to potential employers.
-They may then contact you for an interview with view to employing you for the full term of your apprenticeship.
+We may then contact you to attend an interview with a view to getting you employed for the full term of your apprenticeship.